sethforprivacy/sethforprivacy.com/content/posts/community-drama-and-mobile-os.md

 I cannot put any trust in Daniel Micay and others attacking me, and therefore will not recommend a tool run by people willing to stoop to such levels to harass others they disagree with.

 GrapheneOS may very well be an excellent tool, but the community's behavior is anything but a positive indicator of the technical merit and longevity of the project.
+While I cannot personally recommend the project, hopefully this post will help others untangle a bit of this messy situation and make a more informed decision for themselves.

 I want to be intentional about providing options for people to take control of their privacy.
 Community drama, legal battles, slandering, and harassment takes away from the important mission of any OS like this: privacy and security.
 This hurts those who want to better their life and it gets in the way of what is ultimately important.

 # Next steps

-If you're using GrapheneOS (or regular Android/iOS) today and want to switch, I can highly recommend reaching out to [@maxtannahill](https://twitter.com/maxtannahill) (or his company [Mamushi](https://mamushi.io/)) to start the switch based on personal experience, and be sure to take a look at [my guide]({{< ref "/content/posts/switching-to-copperhead-os.md" >}}) to help the transition.
+If you're using Google Android/iOS today and want to switch, I can highly recommend reaching out to [@maxtannahill](https://twitter.com/maxtannahill) (or his company [Mamushi](https://mamushi.io/)) to start the switch based on personal experience, and be sure to take a look at [my guide]({{< ref "/content/posts/switching-to-copperhead-os.md" >}}) to help the transition.

 If you want to use a FOSS alternative and/or don't want to pay for CopperheadOS, [CalyxOS](https://calyxos.org/) is a great alternative that can be a bit easier to transition to due to [support for microG](https://calyxos.org/features/microg/).